-On December 31, 2018 NASA’s OSIRIS-REx mission went into orbit around near Earth asteroid 101955 Bennu.
+On December 31, 2018 NASA’s OSIRIS-REx mission went into orbit around Near Earth Asteroid (NEA) 101955 Bennu.
 The OSIRIS-REx mission is NASA's first sample return mission from an asteroid.
 The science obtained from in-situ observations and the returned sample will advance our understanding of asteroids by an order of magnitude.
-Very little is currently known about near Earth asteroids (NEA), so these results will aid future exploration missions.
+Very little is currently known about NEAs, so these results will aid future exploration missions.

 OSIRIS-REx launched on September 8, 2016 and spent almost two years in transit to Bennu.
 This mission involves two main parts.
 The first part is to perform in-situ observations of the asteroid's composition and formation, along with the Yarkovsky effect on Bennu.
 The second part is a sample return back to Earth.

 The Yarkovsky effect is the small force objects in space receive due to solar heat.
 The force is difficult to simulate because it requires a detailed understanding of the specific object, including surface features, orbit, and rotation.
 Over time the Yarkovsky effect is enough to induce a minimal change in the orbit of the object.
 Understanding this effect is important for being able increase the accuracy of asteroid orbital propagations.
 This means that the predictions of future asteroid orbits can be more accurate.
 Knowing this will help predict asteroid-Earth collisions, and aid planning for asteroid prospecting missions.

 The OSIRIS-REx spacecraft has five instruments that are currently unveiling Bennu’s secrets, including:

 OCAMS - Three high-resolution visual camera to provide global imaging, along with observing the sample site and sampling event

 OLA - A LIDAR unit to create high-accuracy 3D models of the asteroid surface